 (4) Any designated employee shall file a report, in a form as prescribed by the Ethics Board, with the Ethics Board within 15 days after being designated.

 (d) Definitions.
-For purposes of this Rule, the term:
+For the purposes of this Rule, the term:

 (1) “Employee” shall not include members of the Council.